 Omnichannel technology can make call centers more personal for the consumer, but without the agents or employee input and process, the system may fall short.
 So my best advice for companies looking to make the switch is to be sure that they train their agents to use the new system!

 Q: What are some tips that you’d give an organization when it comes to finding which channels should take priority in an omnichannel system?

 Jeffery Hartman: Understand the customer.
 For each brand, agency, whatever you have – there is a unique customer profile.
 To design an effective omnichannel infrastructure, you need to understand this consumer profile and see how they engage in communication and their preferred method?
 For example, if 80% of your customers use the phone and you’re prioritizing web channels, you’re not pitching in the right stadium.

 Go where your customers are and support the main channels that they use.
 There will always be outliers that seek to use uncommon channels, and it doesn’t hurt to have support for these channels should the need arise… but don’t make them a priority – leverage your assets effectively.

 Q: What do you believe to be the most pressing goal or aspect of omnichannel development that companies should understand?

-When a call center better understands their consumer profile, they will be able to offer a more renowned service that leaves the customer wanting to come back to the brand.
+When a call center better understands its consumer profile, it will offer a more renowned service that leaves the customer wanting to come back to the brand.

-Q: Earlier, you touched on training your people to better understand the omnichannel call center environment, but what does this mean for employees?
+Q: Earlier, you touched on training your people to understand the omnichannel call center environment better, but what does this mean for employees?
 What are the implications?

-In a summarized view, your employees will need to be prepared to research the structure of the company and just know how to navigate this structure.
+In a summarized view, your employees will need to be prepared to research the company’s structure and just know how to navigate this structure.